Geetika-ops/healthcare-revenue-patient-insights-analysis/README.md

  Brief Summary

- Interactive Power BI dashboard analyzing hospital operations, patient trends, and revenue drivers with a focus on actionable insights.
+ Interactive Power BI dashboard analyzing hospital operations, patient trends and revenue drivers with a focus on actionable insights.
 _____

  Overview

- This project transforms raw healthcare data into a structured analytical dashboard to monitor patient flow, resource utilization, and financial performance.
+ This project transforms raw healthcare data into a structured analytical dashboard to monitor patient flow, resource utilization and financial performance.
 It emphasizes storytelling through data by connecting operational metrics with revenue outcomes.
 _____

  Problem Statement

- To identify key drivers of hospital revenue, understand patient distribution patterns, and evaluate operational efficiency for better decision-making.
+ To identify key drivers of hospital revenue, understand patient distribution patterns and evaluate operational efficiency for better decision-making.
 ____

  Tools & Technologies